For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You'll never get an arranged overdraft this good again, so if you're struggling to make ends meet, now might be the time to switch accounts.

-If you've already hit your limit but feel you could do with a small extension, you can try asking the bank (although nothing is guaranteed, especially if you've hit the advertised overdraft limit).
+If you've already hit your limit but feel you could do with a small extension, you can try asking the bank.
+However, nothing is guaranteed, especially if you've hit the advertised overdraft limit.

 There are credit cards out there that allow you to borrow money at 0% for a few months.

-If you're quite confident that your money troubles are relatively short-term and that you'll be able to make repayments before the 0% interest period is up, then this is a much better option than a payday loan.
+If you're confident that your money troubles are short-term and you'll be able to make repayments in full before the 0% interest period is up, then this could be a better option than a payday loan.

 Unsure about credit cards?
-Read our student credit card guide to swot up before you decide if they're the right path for you.
+Read our student credit card guide for more information.

 Credit unions are non-profit money-lending organisations that are set up independently by a community.